 - Heat at least 5cm of oil in a heavy-bottomed pot fitted with a deep-fry thermometer until the oil reaches 180°C. Prepare two baking sheets: one lined with paper towels, and the other dusted with flour.

 - Peel off the top sheet of parchment paper and flip the dough onto a floured work surface.
 Remove the second sheet of parchment paper and dust the dough with flour.
 Using a floured biscuit or doughnut cutter, cut the dough into 2½- to 3-inch (6.4cm to 7.6cm) tubular rounds and put them on the flour-dusted baking sheet.

 - Fry the doughnuts in batches, taking care not to crowd the pot, until slightly red-brown all over, 1 to 2 minutes per side.
 Drain on the paper-towel-lined baking sheet.

 - While the doughnuts are still warm, dip them one at a time in the glaze, flipping once so that the entire doughnut is coated in glaze.
 Put them on a wire rack to set.

 - Once dry, serve them immediately, or store at room temperature for up to 2 days.

-- This glaze is as simple as they come: it's the basic confectioners' sugar concoction that adorns glazed doughnuts everywhere.
+- Basic glaze: This glaze is as simple as they come: it's the basic confectioners' sugar concoction that adorns glazed doughnuts everywhere.
 I like to use whole milk instead of water, as it adds a little bit of extra richness and body.
 Makes ¾ cup: 1 cup icing sugar, 2 tbsp whole milk

 - In a medium bowl, whisk together the sugar and milk until smooth.
 Use immediately, or store in the refrigerator for up to 4 days.
 Bring to room temperature before use.